Attempting to Delay the Inevitable

 Wednesday, January 17, 2017

-RMCAD faculty, staff, and students are invited to join the VASD Program and Sophie Clements for a casual Q+A session over lunch.
+RMCAD faculty, staff, and students joined the VASD Program and Sophie Clements for a casual Q+A session over lunch.
 This intimate gathering provides an opportunity to further discuss ideas presented in the previous night's lecture and a place for students to further engage with our special guest.

 4d Workshop with Sophie Clements

-Students in the Foundations course, 4D Design: Stills to Motion, will engage with the artist as part of this class.
+Students in the Foundations course, 4D Design: Stills to Motion, engaged with the artist in a half-day workshop exploring registration in stop motion animation.

 Clements' SUGGESTED READING LIST

 We ask each of our visitors to provide a list of media and materials that are connected to the visitor's work, interests, and inspirations.
-Items suggested by Sophie Clements will be found here soon.
+Items suggested by Sophie Clements can be found here.